Haiti at the CONCACAF Gold Cup

 The CONCACAF Gold Cup is North America's major tournament in senior men's football and determines the continental champion.
 Until 1989, the tournament was known as CONCACAF Championship.
 It is currently held every two years.
 From 1996 to 2005, nations from other confederations have regularly joined the tournament as invitees.
 In earlier editions, the continental championship was held in different countries, but since the inception of the Gold Cup in 1991, the United States are constant hosts or co-hosts.

 From 1973 to 1989, the tournament doubled as the confederation's World Cup qualification.
 CONCACAF's representative team at the FIFA Confederations Cup was decided by a play-off between the winners of the last two tournament editions in 2015 via the CONCACAF Cup, but was then discontinued along with the Confederations Cup.

-Since the inaugural tournament in 1963, the Gold Cup was held 26 times and has been won by seven different nations, most often by Mexico (11 titles).
-Haiti are the only one of those seven who are no longer in the Top 10 of the tournament's All-time Table.
+Since the inaugural tournament in 1963, the Gold Cup was held 28 times and has been won by seven different nations, most often by Mexico (13 titles).

 Haiti have won the tournament once, as hosts in 1973.
 That the success was not due to the home advantage alone, but had shown good results at the previous and following editions (1971 and 1977), where they each ended up as runners-up on both occasions.
+They are currently ranked tenth in the tournament's all-time table.